KALTCHUK/Z80_Modular_Computer/readme.md

 # Proton - Z80 Modular Computer #

 ## Licence ##
 This project is made public under the terms of the strongly-reciprocal variant of the CERN Open Hardware Licence version 2.
+By using any part of this project you abide to this licence.

 ## Overview ##
 Two years ago I was searching for some ICs in my component drawers and came across a Z80 CPU and an Intel 8251 USART.
 I had an instant flashback and remembered my first contact with a microprocessor back in 1982.
 It was a Z80.
 After a few minutes of nostalgia I decided to make good use of these components and build a computer.